-But etiquette, and even safety issues occur when you use those earbuds to tune out from the world.
-There's a time to escape, and there's a time to participate.
+But etiquette, and even safety issues, occur when you use those earbuds to tune out from the world.
+There's a time to escape and there's a time to participate.
 It's helpful to know the difference.

 Having music or entertainment is nice when you want to pass the time and not disturb others.
 But wearing earbuds demonstrates that you are not interested in the conversation around you.